 Target #1: Increase citizen participation in arts experiences and programs that are funded by the Alaska State Council on the Arts (ASCA) grants and direct services

-Analysis of results and challenges: Reporting to the National Endowment for the Arts is due December 30, 2017 and the FY2017 actual figure is expected to be slightly higher than FY2016 due to the participation of 15,000 Alaskans in the public voting for the new license plate.
+Analysis of results and challenges: Reporting to the National Endowment for the Arts for FY2018 is due December 30, 2019 and the FY2018 actual figure is expected to be slightly higher than FY2017 due to the license plate purchases by 30,000 Alaskans.

 Target #2: Increase ASCA professional development opportunities for educators, artists and arts professionals

 In FY2015, ASCA partnered with The CIRI Foundation (TCF), the nonprofit arm of the Cook Inlet Native tribal corporation, to research and develop a professional business development workbook for Alaska Native artists.
 In addition to resources such as business development, writing an artist statement and resume, the workbook offers specific guidelines for using traditional Native materials in artwork that is sold in the marketplace.
-In Phase 2 of the partnership, the workbook was utilized in a series of workshops provided by ASCA in Dillingham, Nome and Ketchikan.
 These workshops continue to be offered across the state in host rural communities.
 ASCA regularly travels to rural communities to present Rural Arts Professional Development workshops, which primarily benefit extremely rural and Alaska Native artists.
 These workshops provide tools for marketing, utilizing technology and social media, as well as information on how they can find funding and other types of support.
-ASCA provided a series of intensive workshop programming in partnership with the Sealaska Heritage Institute to Juneau Lemon Creek Correctional Center incarcerated artists, halfway house residents and low income artists in FY2017.
-The workbook is distributed as the core curriculum at all workshops provided in FY2016 and FY2017.
+ASCA provided a series of intensive workshop programming in partnership with the Sealaska Heritage Institute to Juneau Lemon Creek Correctional Center incarcerated artists, halfway house residents and low income artists in FY2018.
+The workbook is distributed as the core curriculum at all workshops and is ASCA’s most frequently requested publication.

-In FY2016, ASCA and TCF partnered to fund a unique pilot program.
+In FY2016, ASCA and TCF partnered to fund and form a unique pilot program.
 Designed to ASCA’s Alaska Native Leadership cohort recommendations, the experimental program invested directly in ASCA's Alaska Native Arts Leadership cohort’s professional development and underwrote community capacity building through the delivery of art-making opportunities to four rural Alaska communities.
-This programming, partnership and grant making has been repeated for FY2017.
+This programming, partnership and grant making is still active in FY2018.

 ASCA Leadership cohort members were invited to submit proposals to develop, organize and implement an art-making workshop within their home community.
-A total of eight unique proposals (four in FY2016 and four in FY2017) were awarded funding through an adjudicated process to support Leader cohort honoraria and art workshop materials.
+Since 2016, twelve proposals were awarded funding through an adjudicated process to support Leader cohort honoraria and art workshop materials.

 ASCA Leadership Cohort members’ professional capacity was elevated by: